NaturalIntelligence/wp-thumb-extractor/readme.txt

 			[THZ](http://thinkzarahatke.com/ "amty thumb ")
 == Changelog ==

+= 1.2 =
+* Performance Improvement.
+* Support for more video services like dailymotion,metacafe,veoh,vimeo etc.

 = 1.1 =
 * missing code is added to fetch uploaded and attached images.

 == Upgrade Notice ==

+= 1.2 =
+* Performance Improvement.
+* Support for more video services like dailymotion,metacafe,veoh,vimeo etc.

 = 1.1 =
 * missing code is added to fetch uploaded and attached images.